 5.1 Usability Testing Introduction

 Usability testing is the best way to know if your content and design works for real people with cognitive and learning disabilities.
 Usability is important for everyone.
 However, if someone cannot use the content or design without help because of their disability, then the content is not accessible for them.
-It is important to change the design so that users with cognitive and learning disabilities can use the content independently.

-Including digital accessibility throughout a project, right from the beginning, improves accessibility for all users.
-This includes focus groups, user needs, design patterns and usability testing with individuals with cognitive and learning disabilities.

 Automated testing for accessibility focuses on more technical areas of accessibility.
 While important, automated testing often cannot assess if people with a cognitive or learning disability can use the content.
 It is vital for people with cognitive and learning disabilities that development teams do not rely solely on automated accessibility testing.
-Development teams should

-Perform usability tests with people who have cognitive and learning disabilities.
-Usability testing of wireframes, conceptual drawings of the interface, or template pages can be helpful to identify challenges early in the project.
-You probably know people with age related forgetfulness, or a cognitive and learning disability.
-Asking them to help find out if your design is usable is a good first step.

-Include people with cognitive and learning disabilities in the design and development process.
-This also includes research that has something to do with them.
-They're the experts in what works for them.
+It is important to design and develop so that users with cognitive and learning disabilities can use the content independently.

+Including digital accessibility throughout a project, right from the beginning, improves accessibility for all users.
+This includes focus groups, user needs, design patterns and usability testing with individuals with cognitive and learning disabilities.

 Sometimes designs and content are usable for some people, but not if they have cognitive or learning impairments.
 Sometimes content is usable by people with one cognitive and learning disability but not a different one.
 For example, content with fewer words and more numbers may be perfect for some users with dyslexia or autism spectrum disorder.
 However, the same content is inaccessible for people with dyscalculia who struggle with numeric information.
 It is important that usability testing includes a diverse set of users with different cognitive and learning disabilities, such as: people with a memory impairment, learning difficulty, attention impairment, numeric impairment, language and communication disability and intellectual disability.

+It is beyond the scope of this document to provide a guide to usability testing and user-research.
+There is additional information at Involving Users in Evaluating Web Accessibility and additional resources available on our developer resource page.
+This section focuses on things to consider when involving users with cognitive and learning disabilities.

 5.2 Finding People to Include

-Finding people to include in usability testing who have different cognitive and learning disabilities can be relatively easy.
+There are many ways to find people with cognitive and learning disabilities.
+A few include:

+Recruiting organizations can help you locate a diverse group of users with cognitive and learning disabilities.

 People sometimes recruit users from an organization or self-help group for people with learning difficulties.

+If your organization has a more formal process, work with those that help employees or community members get assistive technology or other accommodations.
+They can put out a call for volunteers to their contacts.
+This helps individuals self-identify and opt-in to help.

-Social media groups can be an easy and convenient resource.
-Small development groups can achieve a large improvement by asking people who they know, such as friends, colleagues, relatives or neighbors.
-Try to build a group of users who:
+For small development groups who are focused on usability rather than research, a large improvement can be achieved by asking people who they know, such as friends, colleagues, relatives or neighbors.

+Regardless of how you reach individuals with cognitive and learning disabilities, try to build a group of users who:

 Are older and struggle to use computers, or have age-related forgetfulness